Generalizing Scaling Laws for Dense and Sparse Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work was supported DOE ASCR RAPIDS2 and OASIS.
+This work was supported by DOE ASCR SciDAC RAPIDS and OASIS.
+We acknowledge the Argonne Leadership Computing Facility for use of Polaris under the project EE-ECP.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357.